Learning the climate of dynamical systems with state-space systems: Numerical illustration

 {\bf Discussion.} We briefly summarize the results shown in this section.
 In our numerical exercise, we demonstrated how the Lorenz system satisfies the results of Theorem \ref{thm:transport_of_measures_with_state_space_system_bound}.
 We took a sample $\mu^1_{1000}$ of points on the right lobe of the Lorenz attractor.
 On the one hand Figure \ref{fig:combined_figures} (a) shows that point predictions for these initial conditions soon fail.
-On the other hand, Figures \ref{fig:densities_truetruepred} and \ref{fig:combined_figures} (b) show that density predictions converge to the true stationary density of the Lorenz system, thus remaining accurate at arbitrarily long time horizons.
-While the Lorenz system satisfies the mixing hypothesis of Theorem \ref{thm:transport_of_measures_with_state_space_system_bound}, it is not structurally stable.
+On the other hand, Figures \ref{fig:densities_truetruepred}, \ref{fig:Wass1_transport_figure_panel} and \ref{fig:combined_figures} (b) show that density predictions converge to the true stationary density of the Lorenz system, thus remaining accurate at arbitrarily long time horizons.
+While the Lorenz system is stably mixing \cite{luzzatto2005lorenz_mixing} with linear response \cite{Christian_linear_response_lorenz}, it does not satisfy the structural stability hypothesis of Theorem \ref{thm:transport_of_measures_with_state_space_system_bound}.
 Nevertheless, the theorem's conclusion remains valid.
 This raises the possibility that the theorem might be proved under more general conditions.